Go to page top

 University of Manchester

 We also acknowledge the context of autism research.
-We are aware that globally research is funded that continues to ignore the priorities or needs of autistic adults (see Pellicano et al., 2014).
-This includes research that does not meet good practice standards (Bottema-Beutel et al., 2023).
+We are aware that globally, certain research funding continues to ignore the priorities or needs of autistic adults and does not meet good practice standards.
+Furthermore, the toolkit is written predominantly from a UK research perspective and we acknowledge that some aspects may be less applicable to research in other countries.
 We are trying to do things differently, alongside many autism-informed researchers in the UK.
 Our work is rooted in the neurodiversity paradigm, and we believe that autistic people should be involved in all aspects of research that affect them directly.
 We hope this toolkit will help with this aspiration.

 About the Toolkit